kalikaneko/bitmask-openwrt/README.md

 ## Supported devices

 The project is still not mature, so expect things to break.
-The following OpenWRT routers are supported:
+The following OpenWRT routers are supported :

 * GL-iNet 300M V2
 * GL-iNET AR750